microsoft/vscode-docs/docs/languages/csharp.md

 **A:** VS Code supports tasks for build and natively understand the output of MSBuild, CSC, XBuild.
 Find out more in the [Tasks](/docs/editor/tasks.md) documentation.

-**Q: I'm missing required assets to build and debug C# in VSCode.
+**Q: I'm missing required assets to build and debug C# in VS Code.
 My debugger says "No Configuration."**

-**A:** The Visual Studio Code C# extension can generate assets to build and debug for you.
-If you missed the prompt when you first opened a new C# project, you can still run this command by opening the Command Palette (**View > Command Palette**) and typing ">.NET: Generate Assets for Build and Debug".
-Selecting this will generate the .vscode, launch.json, and tasks.json configuration files that you need.
+**A:** The Visual Studio Code C# extension can generate the assets you need to build and debug.
+If you missed the prompt when you first opened a new C# project, you can still perform this operation through the Command Palette (**View > Command Palette**) by typing '.NET', and running **.NET: Generate Assets for Build and Debug**.
+This command will generate the necessary `launch.json` and `tasks.json` configuration files (under the `.vscode` folder).